hortonworks/cloudbreak/docs/index.md

 In order to launch Hadoop clusters on the  Microsoft Azure cloud platform you'll need to link your Azure account with Cloudbreak.
 This can be achieved by creating a new `Azure Credential` in Cloudbreak.

-You have to create a network manually first on Azure portal before you start provisioning with Cloudbreak (due to a known issue on Azure).

 You'll need an X509 certificate with a 2048-bit RSA keypair.

 Generate these artifacts with `openssl` by running the following command, and answering the questions in the command prompt: